lstefano71/DyalogHmonClient/memory-bank/progress.md

 - Serilog logging for connection attempts, failures, and error diagnostics in ServerConnection and HmonConnection.
 - Failed handshakes are robustly detected and cleaned up before consumer exposure.
 - Disposal and resource cleanup.
+- Consumer workflow example implemented in the console project.
+- Sample client documentation added at `docs/sample-client.md`.
+- Documentation reviewed and updated.

 ## What's Left to Build
 - Reliability: test handshake, interaction API, connection retry logic, error handling, and state management.
 - Usability: add XML documentation to all public APIs.
 - Testability: write and run unit and integration tests for all core logic.
-- Example application: implement consumer workflow in the console project.
-- Documentation: review and update all documentation, including README.md.

 ## Known Issues
 - Reliability and error handling require thorough testing.